renesas-rz/rzv_ai_sdk/Q03_smart_parking/readme.md

 #### Application: Termination
 - Application can be terminated by pressing `Esc` key on the keyboard connected to the board.
 - Alternatively, User can force close the application using `CTRL+c` on the board console.
+- The whole application can be quit by pressing `q` on the Keyboard.

 ## Application: Specifications